 The site didn’t just require the project team to develop a proverbial “Plan B.” As evidenced by the evolution in Balfour Beatty/WELBRO’s hoisting strategy, it might well have culminated in “Plan Z.” When bidding the Marriott Marquis, Balfour Beatty/WELBRO outlined the use of two dual cage buckhoists serving 29 floors.
 Once the project progressed, however, Balfour Beatty/WELBRO observed that a zoning strategy employing one single cage hoist serving six floors would be vastly more efficient.
 Not only did the revised approach give the team an additional street in play for deliveries, but it also streamlined the flow of trucks.
 “Our logistics plan was a living document,” attests Forrest.
 “We never let pride become a stumbling block to innovation.”
 It was just one of the many ways the collective building team manifested a Lean mindset as they formulated a plan of attack for the formidable project.

 Perhaps the most seminal illustration of the team’s ability to surmount logistical challenges can be observed in the sequencing of the structure—a concrete and steel hybrid.
 Composite systems are hardly atypical in the high-rise realm, but what makes the Marriott Marquis so exceptional is its “L” shape.
 The 30-story guest tower, comprised of concrete, wraps around a rectangular, five-story steel podium that culminates in a world-class amenity deck.
 But as any seasoned builder will affirm, it’s the seemingly benign elements that are often the most in need of a preliminary biopsy.
 And in so doing, Balfour Beatty/WELBRO discovered a momentous issue that even the 3D schedule had failed to detect.
 Because the formwork for the guest tower’s concrete slab would extend approximately five feet beyond it, the original schedule reflected the podium steel starting before it physically could.
-In retrospect, one can almost hear the project team’s inaudible murmurings, likely all echoing some version of a euphemism memorialized in Saving Private Ryan.
-Except the mission wasn’t FUBAR.
-Not by a long shot.

 The team seized the opportunity to re-sequence the steel in harmony with the concrete, working inwards from the outside corners of the “L.” Though it represented the inverse of their original plan, re-sequencing the structure had positive implications for a site with intrinsic space limitations—especially when it came to critical steel picks such as for the nine 184,000-pound trusses that span the Marriott Marquis’ largest ballroom.
 In fact, the project team was only able to shut down a single street for their 26 steel setting sequences.
 “We needed all the room we could get,” acknowledges Forrest.
 “The concrete operation had to live and work in its own footprint, and the steel was always in the shadow of the concrete.
 The amended strategy helped us maximize the site.”
 Additionally, it meant that interior trades no longer had possession of a contiguous floor plate before commencing their scopes; the schedule effectively became a “work available” in lieu of a flowline or production-based model—a seismic shift but nonetheless one that was embraced by all project partners as the most effective means of bringing the Marriott Marquis’s shell to life.